 According to the U.S. National Library of Medicine, allergies to pumpkin seeds are rare, making this a great option for kids with nut allergies.

-Makes 1.5 cups.
-Use organic ingredients whenever possible.
+Makes 1.5 cups of pumpkin seed butter.
+We recommend using organic ingredients whenever possible.

 Roasted Pumpkin Seed Butter

 - 3 tablespoons of honey or agave syrup